elersisg/amazon-web-scrapper/README.md

 ## Run locally

-You can run both projects at once from the root folder but I recommed doing each one individually
+You can run both projects at once from the root folder but I recommend doing each one individually

 ```
 # Both at once (with concurrently installed)